Exchange 2016 Migration Checklist (with PowerShell Examples)

 - Online migration: migration can run while users are accessing their mailboxes

-- Completion stage involves disconnecting end user and displaying a message asking users to restart Outlook
+- Cutover: 95% of mailbox is migrated, then either auto-suspend, require manual completion or auto-complete - Completion stage involves disconnecting end user and displaying a message asking users to restart Outlook

 - Configure backup to truncate transaction log (which could outgrow available target storage)